 To ride for potentially 70km straight and climb mountain trails, you need to be in decent shape and good health.
 If you have not taken many trips on the bike you will be riding, start logging some kilometres before you begin your trip.
 Strength training will also be really helpful.
 Remember that you will build up your stamina on your trip, so it will get easier.
 Do not tell yourself that it is not possible -- no matter what your age, just go at your own pace.
 You will be so preoccupied by the stunning scenery, you will not even feel the burn!

 Some companies set out maps that have places for you to stay at the end of every day of your journey.
 Depending on how well you plan, it is more than likely it will not always work out that way.
 If you are exploring some rural part of Asia or Africa, for instance, a tent will be necessary.
 Look for a durable, compact tent with high circulation – the North Face clothing company has some good options.

 What you definitely need: helmet, appropriate clothing, phone, passport (with visas), water and snacks.
 What else you bring depends on the circumstances of your bike tour (think available bathrooms – will you need to BYO toilet paper?).
 Check out this interactive checklist before you start to pack.

 If you are biking across the Mojave Desert, you are going to be doing some camping and you are going to need food – all of which is going to increase the weight of your pack.
 Make sure if you have a heavier load to carry, your bike can support it.
 Also take some rides with the predicted weight you will be carrying.
 This will help you determine exactly how much you can handle.

 Have you practised?

-your adventure.
+Once you have thought these factors through, you will be more than prepared to embark on your adventure.
 For tips on any issues you may run into, check out Bicycle Touring Pro – this site has the answers to all your biking questions.

 The article 'A beginner’s guide to travelling by bike' was published in partnership with Lonely Planet.